 - Where the book is printed

-The preface is a personal note written by you, as the author, which gives your readers some background information about the book.
+The preface is a personal note written by you, as the author, in which you provide readers with some background information about your book (including your motivations for writing your manuscript).

 Acknowledgements may be included as part of the preface, or they may be a separate part of the front matter, following (or in lieu of) the preface.
 You may wish to acknowledge anyone who has helped you in any way to write your book.
 You may also include acknowledgement of copyright material, permissions or artwork sources.
 Alternatively, you may decide to provide a list of illustration sources at the back of the book, particularly if the list is long.

 The introduction may form part of the prelims or be included in the body text of your book.
-There is no definite rule about this; however, on the whole, if it is quite short and, by its nature, stands outside the text it should be include in the preliminary pages.
+There is no definite rule about this point.
+However, on the whole, if it is quite short and, by its nature, stands outside the text it should be include in the preliminary pages.
 If the introduction is long, it may be better treated as a separate chapter prior to the start of the main text.

 Table of Contents